filecoin-shipyard/NFT-Snapshot-Bot/README.md

 https://twitter.com/EthTimestamp
 <br>

-This project was built as a Wave 2 [Filecoin dev grant](https://github.com/filecoin-project/devgrants#filecoin-devgrants).

 ## Project Description

 A decentralized app / bot that will support creating Twitter thread rollup snapshots that can be turned into tradable Ethereum NFTs (non-fungible tokens) with the data stored on Filecoin.